Program for Global Associates Grows Up

 So, where did they come from and how did it all begin?

-The Columbus program was created with the intent of getting our hires from the US to experience the very unique and diverse Mu Sigma eco-system.
+The Program for Global Associates was created with the intent of getting our hires from the US to experience the very unique and diverse Mu Sigma eco-system.
 It flagged off November 2014 onwards, resulting in new Mu Sigma recruits from the USA flying down to Bangalore – the epicenter of Mu Sigma delivery and operations, to start the first job of their careers and train with their Indian counterparts.
 While the role reversal is a matter of pride and joy for us, fetching overseas talent to drive innovation from ground zero, there were some questions about the effectiveness of the program.

-Here is an account from Alexander Davidson and Olivia Manning from the September 2015 and May 2016 Columbus batches respectively, about their journey during the Columbus program.
+Here is an account from Alexander Davidson and Olivia Manning from the September 2015 and May 2016 Program for Global Associates batches respectively, about their journey during the program.

 “The first couple of weeks were a great experience as our offshore counterparts were very excited to meet us and ask us all about ourselves.” – Alex

-Back in 2015, the Columbus program was still relatively young and fragile – and hence subject to some imperfections and certainly a fair amount of criticism.
+Back in 2015, the Program for Global Associates was still relatively young and fragile – and hence subject to some imperfections and certainly a fair amount of criticism.
 The first few weeks of MSU consisted of learning technical skills, mostly through self-learning.
 At the time, this meant that simple assignments were given, requiring trainees to perform SQL queries, create excel dashboards, perform simple database manipulation in R and pull summary statistics in SAS – exercises comprising solely of self-learning in which no classroom trainers were involved at all.

 There were tests on these subjects to confirm the trainees’ understanding.
 Surprisingly though, the performance in these tests simply didn’t matter.
 If someone failed twice, they were pushed on through the program anyways.